American Walnut

 American walnut tree on white background

-How To Identify American Walnut
+How to Identify American Walnut

 The grain of this tree is typically in straight patterns.
 It is not uncommon that some cuts of this timber will also posses wavy and curly grain lines.